 How, why, and when to get a COVID-19 vaccine for King County employees

 Getting a COVID-19 vaccine helps protect yourself and your family, friends, and co-workers, especially those who may be at higher risk for severe illness from COVID-19.
-All Washington residents age 12 and over are eligible to receive a COVID-19 vaccination.
-You are encouraged to get vaccinated as soon as you can.
+All Washington residents age 5 and over are eligible to receive a COVID-19 vaccination.

 Vaccines are available at high-volume vaccination sites, pharmacies, and clinics.
 Many don’t require appointments.
 Protect your community today and schedule your COVID-19 vaccine.
 For more information on getting vaccinated, visit www.kingcounty.gov/vaccine.